EVerest/everest-demo/README.md

 # Hosted Demos

-Below is a table of demonstrations that are currently avaialble.
+Below is a table of demonstrations that are currently available.

 | Demo | Content | Diagram |
 | ---- | -- | :---: |